 Heart Failure and Cardiac Problems from Metal on Metal Hips

 The US Food and Drug Administration (FDA) issued a serious warning to the public about heart problems linked to metal on metal hips, including heart attacks.
-To read the warning, click on the image.
+To read the warning, click on the image above.

-When a patient moves, the metal surfaces on the cup and ball of the hip implant rub together and release tiny microscopic particles of cobalt and chromium metal into the bloodstream.
-This is called metallosis or cobalt poisoning.
+When a patient moves, the metal surfaces on the cup and ball of the hip implant rub together, consequently releasing tiny microscopic particles of cobalt and chromium metal into the bloodstream.
+This is called metallosis, or cobalt poisoning.
 The increased levels of cobalt and chromium flow through the blood and into other organs in the body such as the heart, causing severe reactions like cobalt cardiomyopathy and heart attack.

 Do You Have a Metal on Metal Hip Implant Case?

 If you’re experiencing heart problems from a metal on metal hip, you should talk to an attorney right away.
 Maglio Christopher & Toale, P.A. represents people across the United States suffering from side effects and severe reactions, such as heart failure, heart attack, and cardiomyopathy.